ablil/detekt-extension/README.md

 This rule reports call of method with parameters of same type but without named arguments, which quite often lead to confusion or swapping them by mistake.

+**JPAEagerLoading**

+This rule report usage of **eagerly** loading strategy for JPA association, since it's impact performance.

+Read more about it here [eager fetching is a code smell](https://vladmihalcea.com/eager-fetching-is-a-code-smell/)

 ## Development

 ### How to add new rules